phachon/mm-wiki/README_eng.md

 # Features
 - Easy deployment.
 It’s built with [Go](https://golang.org/doc/).
 You only need to download the package based on your system and execute the binary file.
 - Quick installation.
 It has a clean and concise installing interface that guides you through the process.
-- Private space for every team or department.
+- Private space for each team and department.
 By setting permissions, other teams/departments can read, edit files.
 - Flexible system administration setting.
 Each user has different roles with various aspects of permissions accordingly.
-- The system allows users to log in with certified external system, such as the company’s LDAP log in method.
+- This app allows users to log in through certified external system such as the company’s LDAP log in system.
 - Stay synced with your team.
 You’ll receive email notifications when the file you're following is updated.
 - Share and download the file.
-For now you can only download file as Markdown plain text.
+For now you can only download files in the form of Markdown plain text.

 # Installation
 ## Install by downloading it.